CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Final_Report.md

 ### Project Goals
 ---
-Throught this period, we have focused on improving the development experience of CircuitVerse.
+Throughout this period, we have focused on improving the development experience of CircuitVerse.
 The main goals of this project are:

 * Integrate Ruby Debugger
 * Integrate Solargraph LSP & Write YARD Docs